wharton-data-analytics/WUDAC/README.md

 **Upcoming Events**

-*September*
-1. Inside The Industry with Brett Hurt - [Event Page](http://wcai.wharton.upenn.edu/events/inside-industry-brett-hurt/)
-  - When | Where: 4:30 PM, TUESDAY, SEPTEMBER 19 | LOCATION TBD
-  - Description: Mark your calendars for this installment of Inside the Industry!
-We’ll have more details and open registration soon.

 *October*
 1. WCAI San Francisco Alumni Event - [Event Page](http://wcai.wharton.upenn.edu/events/wcai-sf-alumni-event/)
   - When | Where: OCTOBER 4, 2017 | WHARTON SAN FRANCISCO